 A centrally located, convenient and comfortable Inn to rest and dine is the historic ten-room Asa Ransom House, just north-east of Buffalo in Clarence.
 A full country breakfast is included, some rooms offer a porch or balcony, and most feature a fireplace.
 Near the NY&WS hiking/biking trail, Antique World and interesting village shops.
 View rooms & menu at asaransom.com Call 1-800-841-2340 for last minute specials and events.
 We look forward to serving you!
 Bob Lenz – Innkeeper

-Asa Ransom House 40th Anniversary was celebrated this past November.
+Asa Ransom House celebrated its 41st Anniversary this past Thanksgiving Day.

 A little History.
 The Asa Ransom House has grown from two original guest rooms to ten today, with additions in 1975 and 1993 to the original 1853 structure.
 Asa Ransom was a silversmith plying his trade in the little fur trading post on the shores of Lake Erie (now Buffalo).
 In 1799, the Holland Land Company offered lots 10 miles apart in what is now Clarence, to “any proper man who would build and operate a tavern.”
 He erected a spacious two-story log house and tavern to house both his family and weary travelers.
 When completed this was the first so called hotel in what is now Erie County.
 The Indians of the area were delighted with the trinkets he fashioned and gave him the name “0-wis-ta-no-at-squo-nish,,” meaning “maker of silver.”
 Months after the completion of the tavern and log house the first white male child born on Holland Purchase arrived November 5, 1799.